The 2020 4-H Nova Scotia Annual General Meeting will be held virtually via ZOOM on Friday, November 20, 2020 at 7:30pm.

-There are four groups of people who will be attending the 4-H Nova Scotia AGM and all have an important role to play in determining the path 4-H Nova Scotia takes over the next year:
+There are four groups of people who will attend the 2020 4-H Nova Scotia AGM and all have an important role to play in determining the path 4-H Nova Scotia will take over the next year:

 - 4-H Nova Scotia Board of Directors: This group of people is the governing body of 4-H Nova Scotia.
 They meet regularly throughout the year and make decisions to help keep the business of 4-H Nova Scotia going.
 They bring to the provincial table issues and concerns from regions and help ensure decisions made provincially are in the best interest of the province as a whole.
 They follow specific terms of reference and are selected at the annual AGM.

 - AGM Voting Delegates: This group is chosen to represent their county at the 4-H Nova Scotia Annual Meeting and have a very specific role to play.
 Delegates to Annual General Meeting are required to give a detailed report back to their Counties.

 - AGM Observers: Observers come to the annual meeting to learn, so that the following year they may choose to come as a voting delegate.
 Observers will sit at a separate table and cannot comment or vote during the formal part of the meeting.
 The annual meeting can be overwhelming for first-time delegates so coming as an observer helps counties prepare for the following year’s meeting.
 As with all 4-H events, observers will have the opportunity to talk and learn with delegates from across the province.
 4-H County Councils are responsible for covering the cost of Observers.